threenbe/leetcode/Tree/Inorder Successor in BST.md

             - Root is now null.
 The successor must therefore be 5.

             Let's say p = 2 instead.
-Then, when we reach 3, we'd overwrite the successor with 3 and go right.
+Then, when we reach 3, we'd overwrite the successor with 3 and go left to 2.
 But 2 has no right subtree, so its successor must be 3.
             Let's say p = 6.
 At the top root node 5, we'd discard the entire left subtree because 6 > 5, and go right.
 We'd reach 6, but 6 has no right subtree, meaning that it is the max node and therefore has no successor.
 We return null.